The Norwegian Electronic Health Library – information in English

 Helsebiblioteket.no was officially launched 6 June 2006 by the Minister of Health and Care Services.
 The Norwegian Knowledge Centre for the Health Services hosts Helsebiblioteket.no.
-The service is publicly funded by Norway's National Budget and the four regional health authorities.
+The service is publicly funded through Norway's National Budget.

 Helsebiblioteket.no has a staff of health professionals, librarians, journalists, web editors and administrators.
 Helsebiblioteket.no has editorial independence, is headed by an editor-in-chief and has separate bylaws.
 A council representing the funding bodies gives advice about strategy and the budget.
 An editorial board representing users and stakeholders gives advice about editorial matters.